INTRODUCTION

 Importance of International Financial Reporting Standards:

 To forbid mistakes in annual reports: Economic decisions are based on financial statements.
-Hence, there is possibility of errors and mistakes in accounts, that may affect business or its position in market.
-IFRS direct companies to measure accurate events and record them in the financial statements which reduce the risk of mistakes and help a company to maintain its positive image in market.
-It will help the interested international investors to identify the status of the organisation and get the information of the company, where they are willing to invest (Lee, and Parker, 2014).
+Hence, there is the possibility of errors and mistakes in accounts, that may affect business or its position in the market.
+IFRS directs companies to measure accurate events and record them in the financial statements which reduces the risk of mistakes and helps a company to maintain its positive image in the market.
+It will help interested international investors to identify the status of the organisation and get information about the company, in which they are willing to invest (Lee, and Parker, 2014).

-To establish world wide harmony: These standard are introduced internationally, which helps to set good ethical environments within various companies and set good relations in international companies.
-It facilitates international trade which helps to set a world wide harmony, by setting good business relations within countries (Leuz and Wysocki, 2016).
+To establish worldwide harmony: These standards are introduced internationally, which helps to set good ethical environments within various companies and set good relations with international companies.
+It facilitates international trade which helps to set a worldwide harmony, by setting good business relations within countries (Leuz and Wysocki, 2016).

 Difference between International Accounting and International Financial Reporting Standards: